-- Copies may be eligible for the categories Controlled Free Circulation individually requested (regular or sample as appropriate) and Membership Copies - Evidence of delivery to identifiable individuals must be demonstrated by the measurement of active openings of the copy - The delivery process/database must have a mechanism to minimise the risk of significant duplicates to the same individual within the distribution method - The auditor must have access to verify the claim in relation to the delivery process/database and measurement of active openings - d) For Corporate Subscription Digital Editions: - i) There must be a contractual arrangement between the purchaser (a third party employer) and the publisher for at least two issues. - ii) The copies are purchased by the third party employer for its employees - iii) The claimed quantity must be restricted to those employees that have personally opted to receive/view the Digital Edition.
-For example: A company takes out a subscription for each of its 100 employees.
-If only 40 of those employees personally register to receive/view the digital edition then only those 40 copies may be included on the ABC Certificate.
+- Copies may be eligible for the categories Multiple Copy Subscription Sales, Controlled Free Circulation individually requested (regular or sample as appropriate) and Membership Copies - Evidence of delivery to identifiable individuals must be demonstrated by the measurement of active openings of the copy - The delivery process/database must have a mechanism to minimise the risk of significant duplicates to the same individual within the distribution method - The auditor must have access to verify the claim in relation to the delivery process/database and measurement of active openings - d) For Multiple Copy Subscription Sales: - i) The claimed quantity must be restricted to those individuals that have personally opted to receive/view the Digital Edition.
+For example: A company takes out a subscription for 100 of its customers.
+If only 40 of these personally register to receive/view the digital edition then only those 40 copies may be included on the ABC Certificate. - e) Gift subscriptions, where the recipient receives a subscription as a gift from a paying subscriber (up to a maximum of 12 gift subscriptions per subscriber), can be claimed as Digital Edition Single Copy Subscription Sales as follows: - i) The recipient's email address must be provided.

-- e) Gift subscriptions, where the recipient receives a subscription as a gift from a paying subscriber (up to a maximum of 12 gift subscriptions per subscriber), can be claimed as Digital Edition Single Copy Subscription Sales as follows: - i) The recipient's email address must be provided. - ii) The recipient is deemed (for ABC purposes) as having paid for the subscription. - iii) The recipient's geographical location for reporting purposes will be treated as being the same as that of the purchaser making the gift. - f) You must retain and supply us on an issue by issue basis (or as otherwise agreed) a list of individual recipients for each issue (the 'Total Distribution List' (TDL)) which includes details of all the recipients of individually distributed print copies and all free Digital Edition copies.
+- ii) The recipient is deemed (for ABC purposes) as having paid for the subscription. - iii) The recipient's geographical location for reporting purposes will be treated as being the same as that of the purchaser making the gift. - e) You must retain and supply us on an issue by issue basis (or as otherwise agreed) a list of individual recipients for each issue (the 'Total Distribution List' (TDL)) which includes details of all the recipients of individually distributed print copies and all free Digital Edition copies.
 We must be able to identify the circulation category/type each copy is claimed in.
-As referred to above, this list should exclude: - i) Duplicate records (i.e. each individual on the list can only be claimed once the print copy takes precedence). - ii) Individuals where Hard Bouncebacks have arisen from email notifications for free Digital Editions. - g) You must supply us the claim for Digital Edition copies on an issue by issue basis (or as otherwise agreed).
+As referred to above, this list should exclude: - i) Duplicate records (i.e. each individual on the list can only be claimed once the print copy takes precedence). - ii) Individuals where Hard Bouncebacks have arisen from email notifications for free Digital Editions. - f) You must supply us the claim for Digital Edition copies on an issue by issue basis (or as otherwise agreed).